stanieldev/RIT-Obsidian-Spring-2025/README.md

 # RIT-Obsidian-Spring-2025
-RIT Spring 2025 Class Notes
+These are my notes for my classes in Spring of 2025 at Rochester Institute of Technology.